GPDC/CryptRelay/README_miniupnp.md

 ****** to include / link in Netbeans 8.1 ************
+I DO NOT RECOMMEND USING NETBEANS, atleast from my experience in Debian Linux.

 To build in a linux environment (not Netbeans!)
 1. navigate to miniupnp-1.9 folder